Don Burger, Associate Professor

 Student Learning Outcomes

-Graduates from the Landscape Architecture program shall be able to:
+Students in the Landscape Architecture program will be able to:

 Landscape Architecture students must maintain at least a major GPA of 2.6 and an overall GPA of 2.5 on a 4.0 scale for the duration of the program.
 A grade of a “C” or better is required in all ART, ARTE, ARTH, GDES, DSGN, LA, ARCH, ID and technical elective course requirements.